EPFL-SwEnt-2024-LaStartUp/prd/template/9-design.md

 ## Test Plan

-*How is the application developed, tested and deployed?*
-*Any special infrastructure requirements.*

 In order to ensure that our application meets the highest standards, we will use different methods of testing throughout the development of the app :